MoiiL/Python-Data-Structures-Algorithms/GRPAS/W1-Python-Recap/GRPA3.md

 ## Write a function named odd_one(L) that accepts a list L as argument and except for on element all other elements are of same datatype.
-The function shoudl return the odd element.
+The function should return the odd element.
 ## Code

 <pre>